behreajj/CamZup/README.md

   - supplying -1.0 to [scale](https://processing.org/reference/scale_.html)'s y parameter or
   - supplying (0.0, -1.0, 0.0) to the final parameters of [camera](https://processing.org/reference/camera_.html)

 without negative impact to your sketch, chances are you don't need this library.

 While Cam Z-Up can help with more complex sketches, it is a general purpose library.
 Its aim is to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as specialist libraries.
 For an easy mouse-controlled orbital camera with GUI support, I recommend [peasycam](https://github.com/jdf/peasycam) instead.
 Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

-Cam Z-Up is split into two packages: `pfriendly` and `core`.
-The `pfriendly` package contains code (mostly) compatible with Processing's API.
+Cam Z-Up is split into three packages: `pfriendly`, `core` and `kotlin`.
+The `pfriendly` package contains code compatible with Processing's API.
 Inside it, you'll find four graphics renderers:

-- `Zup3`, which extends `PGraphicsOpenGL`, like `P3D`;
+- `Zup3`, which extends `PGraphicsOpenGL`, similar to `P3D`;
 - `Yup3`, which also extends `PGraphicsOpenGL`;
 - `YupJ2`, which extends `PGraphicsJava2D`, a.k.a. `JAVA2D`, the default Processing renderer based on the Java AWT library;
-- `Yup2`, which extends `PGraphicsOpenGL`, like `P2D`, a "2.5D" renderer;
+- `Yup2`, which extends `PGraphicsOpenGL`, similar `P2D`, a "2.5D" renderer;

 The `FX2D` renderer, based on Java FX, is not fully supported by Processing, so it's not supported here.